Summer 1 2022

-Home learning is sent home every Wednesday to be returned for marking the following Monday.
-Children will take their SATS Buster work books home.
-1 week it is a Maths task, the following an English.
-Children will also have a wider curriculum task 1/2 times a half-term.
-Homework is designed to support the learning taking place in class, please encourage children not to race ahead but instead consolidate their learning by applying what they have completed in the workbook.
+Home learning is set on Google Classroom every Wednesday, this needs to uploaded and returned for the following Monday.
+Children will also practise their rapid recall target weekly and spellings.
+Homework activities will alternate between English and Maths.
 Please work with your child to complete the activities, but please don’t do it for them!
 In Year 2, we always remind the children to try their best even if they might make mistakes.

 September- We are Called to Live as Family and Community

 November- Promotion of Peace

 February- An Option for the Poor and Vulnerable

 March- The Dignity of the Human Person

 April- No CST- focus on Lent